Phil-Welsh/Project_Zero/README.md

 - Currently the snail starts to get blurrier as it gets hungrier.
 This could probably be animated better.

+- Would be better if the hunger/sleepiness/boredom stats were bars or animated somehow, rather than just numbers.

 - Players can repeatedly click the buttons.
 In the future, it would be better if there was a delay while the snail ate, slept, or played cards.

 ## Future ideas and stretch features